 People often think that emotional and mental health treatments are the same.
 However, these types of programs are very different.
 In fact, each treats different underlying problems that can lead to addiction.
 Knowing the difference between emotional health vs. mental health can help people when they choose a rehab center.

 At Red Oak Recovery, we are committed to providing holistic treatment to the men we treat.
 We offer support for mental, emotional, and physical health as a part of each of our addiction treatment programs.
-To learn about the emotional and mental health treatment options available, please contact Red Oak Recovery today at 866.457.7590 or use our convenient online form.
+To learn about emotional and mental health treatment in North Carolina, please contact Red Oak Recovery today at 866.457.7590 or use our convenient online form.

 Emotional Health vs. Mental Health